-When you hear the name Emilien Jacquelin, you must immediately think of his last straight line of the 2020 Antholz-Anterselva World Championships pursuit.
-That day, in Italy, in front of an audience infusion, the Villardien beat Johannes Thingnes Boe to become the master of the world.
+When you hear the name Emilien Jacquelin, you will maybe immediately think of the last kilometer of the 2020 Antholz-Anterselva World Championships pursuit.
+That day in front of some 20 000 biathlon fans and a TV-audience in the millions, the Villardien outfought and outsprinted Johannes Thingnes Boe to become the master of the world.

-But Emilien Jacquelin is not just that.
-First of all he is a young biathlete of only 25 years who still has his torments.
+However, Emilien Jacqelin is not just that.
+First of all he is a young biathlete of only 25 years (born 11.07.95) who still has his torments.

 He sometimes crackles when shooting, as he did on December 6 during the relay in Kontiolahti (Finland) and also during the next relay of the 2020-21 season in Hochfilzen (Austria).

-However, the young man grew up in the footsteps of Martin Fourcade.
+He grew up in the footsteps of Martin Fourcade.
 Both living in the Vercors, they spent their summers training together on roller skis.
-But that was before the five-time Olympic champion retired in March.
+But that was before the five-time Olympic champion retired in March 2020.

-Otherwise, as surprising as it may seem, Emilien Jacquelin won only two individual international races during his career: the pursuit of the Antholz Worlds and the IBU Cup sprint in Sjusjøen in 2017, which opened the doors to the World Cup.
-Since then, the Dauphinois has hardly let go, winning the small crystal globe in the pursuit in the 2019-20 season.
+Otherwise, as surprising as it may seem, coming in to the 2020-21 season Emilien Jacquelin had won only two individual international races during his career: the pursuit of the Antholz Worlds and the IBU Cup sprint in Sjusjøen in 2017, which opened the doors to the World Cup.
+Since then, the Dauphinois has hardly let go, winning the small crystal globe for the pursuit in the 2019-20 season.

-Despite the lack of an audience at the competitions: ‘’That’s what I miss the most, he told Nordic Magazine.
-I feed on him.
-But I have internalized his absence and am ready to run without spectators.’’
+Jacquelin really misses the audience at the competitions, who because of the worldwide pandemic are not allowed in the stands: ‘’That’s what I miss the most, he told Nordic Magazine.
+I feed on the buzz created by the spectators.
+But I have internalized the absence of the crowd in the stands and am ready to run without spectators.’’

 Everything is still possible with Emilien Jacquelin, carried by a France team which is still formidable despite the departure of Martin Fourcade.
 Quentin Fillon-Maillet, declared candidate for the big crystal globe, Simon Desthieux, Antonin Guigonnat and Fabien Claude are reliable biathletes.
-And then, France has been the relay world champion since last February.
+And then, France won the Men’s relay of the Antholz 2020 World Championships.